-When used appropriately, a Discretionary Trust offers a number of potential advantages.
+When used appropriately, a Discretionary Trust offers a number of potential advantages, including:

-- A level of “Asset protection”, meaning that assets held within a Discretionary Trust have a degree of protection from unwarranted claims made against persons associated with the trust.
+- “Asset protection”, meaning that assets held within a Discretionary Trust have a degree of protection from unwarranted claims made against persons associated with the trust.
 It is possible to use a trust to “obscure” (although not completely hide) the ownership of assets.

 - Flexibility with respect to passing investments among family members, and between generations (i.e. “Estate Planning”).
 This is because passing “control” over trust property does not necessarily trigger a transfer of the trust property – avoiding a liability for stamp duty or CGT.